-Sun-dried tomatoes: Using them for the saltiness and the sweet tangy flavor.
+Sun-dried tomatoes: Use them for the saltiness and the sweet tangy flavor.

 Cheese: I am using kefalotyri.
 A hard salty cheese from Greece made from goat or sheep milk.
 You can substitute with parmesan.
 Use a plant-based Parmesan cheese if you want to make this recipe vegan or dairy-free.
 You can always omit the cheese.

 Herbs & Spices: Basil adds a fresh tone to the dish while garlic makes it fragrant.
 Salt and pepper are always added to give more flavor and paprika powder is added for extra smokiness.

 Tips & tricks

 Wash, dry, and pinch (pierce) with a fork the eggplants before roasting them.
 This ensures that the eggplants are not going to explode.